tian-ivy-tang/petrol-station-price-dynamics/README.md

 Real-time price data from app and website: Clever-Tanken.

+A localized region was picked for hypothesis testing: Rosenheim.

 ## Hypothesis
 - Petrol stations are more likely to initiate price cuts when their app-based ranking falls X threshold among nearby competitors.